 Differences between arithmetic and geometric sequences

-There are some differences between the arithmetic sequence formula and the geometric sequence formula, such as their method of progression, nature, and their applications.
-In this case, a geometric sequence is a list of terms that differ from the previous numbers by a fixed factor.
-Meanwhile, an arithmetic progression is defined by a constant value.
+There are key differences between the arithmetic sequence formula and the geometric sequence formula, particularly in their methods of progression, structure, and applications.
+A geometric progression multiplies each term by a fixed factor, creating a ratio-based pattern.
+In contrast, an arithmetic progression adds a constant value to each term, forming a linear pattern.

 Method progression

 In an arithmetic sequence formula, each term is obtained by adding a constant common difference to the previous number.
-As a result, this makes a linear sequence in a uniform manner.
+As a result, this makes a linear arrangement in a uniform manner.
 Meanwhile, the geometric term is obtained by multiplying the previous number that is determined by a constant ratio.
-This makes the geometric sequence have a decay pattern.
+This method makes the geometric progression have a decay pattern.

 Nature progression

-The arithmetic sequence formula shows a constant difference between the neighbouring numbers.
+The explicit formula for an arithmetic order shows a constant difference between the neighbouring numbers.
 As a result, the common difference of this progression type is always the same throughout the series.
 On the other hand, geometric series use a constant ratio to differentiate their terms.
-This also ensures the consistency of the ratio of any term in the sequence.
+This progression also ensures the consistency of the ratio of any term in the number list.

 Applications